aporlowski/pi-sdr/README-Speech-to-Text.md

 - GARBLED, SHORT transmission might have been an attempt at a station identification, such as when responding to a caller.
 These can likely be ignored.
 - SILENT, SHORT transmissions might be explained by radio miskeys, or filtered encrypted communications.
 These can likely be ignored.
 - There seems to have been one spurious retransmission in messages 19 and 36.
 We need to investigate if this is possibly caused by the P25 system or the trunk-recording software.
 - The recorded messages contain mixed conversations.
 This is because of limitations in the design of P25 and the recording software.
 P25 does not include a message ending signal and the same frequency is used across multiple talkgroups, so the recording software has to record 5 seconds after the last transmitted word at which point a new conversation may have been introduced.
-Perhaps using talkgroup identifiers (TGIDS) and AI speaker detection, we can create a better transcription of distict speakers and conversations.
+Perhaps using talkgroup identifiers (TGIDS) and AI speaker detection, we can create a better transcription of distinct speakers and conversations.
-- We identified many transmiters that were consistently clearer than others.
+- We identified many transmitters that were consistently clearer than others.
 For example, most animal control related messages in this experiment showed high accuracy.
-This may be becuase the transmitters are vehicular or base station transmission instead of personal mobile transmission used by a emergency service worker.
+This may be because the transmitters are vehicular or base station transmission instead of personal mobile transmission used by a emergency service worker.

 ### Future Opportunities

 Here we present some thoughts on future opportunities.

-- This experiement needs to be reconducted on a larger dataset.
+- This experiment needs to be reconducted on a larger dataset.
-- Software needs to be implemented to make it easier to generate a larget dataset.
+- Software needs to be implemented to make it easier to generate a larger dataset.
 The Openmhz.com software could be extended to allow users to transcribe radio transmissions.
 Incentivized users could then crowd source a larger dataset much faster than single human transcription.
 - We should look into running this experiment with a better radio system (base station with good antenna location) to maximize reception.
 This may improve the clarity and correctability of some radio transmissions.
 - AWS Transcribe was used manually, via the web GUI, during this experiment.
-In the future a simple sofware component could be easily implemented to handle this automtically using the AWS API.
+In the future a simple software component could be easily implemented to handle this automatically using the AWS API.
 - An algorithm needs to be implemented to conduct the word comparision as described in the rules above.
-It was done by-hand in this experiement.
+It was done by-hand in this experiment.
 - There may be an increase in accuracy if we run the sample multiple times through the same service, or make a composite of the sample as run through multiple AI speech-to-text services such as Google Cloud Platform or Microsoft Azure.
-- We need to write alogrithm to compare human vs AI with these rules specified above.
+- We need to write algorithm to compare human vs AI with these rules specified above.
 - We need to identify and measure the meaning retention of the transcribed message.
 - We should explore custom vocabularies and custom training data to try to increase the accuracy.
-- We need to measure the number of consistenyl accurage words before a mistake.
-There appears to be a fragmentation issue where large or key parts of messags can be lost.
+- We need to measure the number of consistency accurate words before a mistake.
+There appears to be a fragmentation issue where large or key parts of messages can be lost.

 #### Software Technical Demo